CauveryRaja/Career-Skills-Enhancement/README.md

 ## Usage
 Clone this repo and run `npm install` to install all required dependencies.

 This was my College final year project.
-Anyone can contribute. **Happy coding!**.
+Anyone can contribute. **Happy coding!**

 ## License
 This project is licensed under [MIT License](https://github.com/CauveryRaja/Career-Skills-Enhancement/blob/master/LICENSE)